bucko909/westerley_rgt_results/README.md

 * `team_results.csv` -- final team results (same as cumulative after the final race).

 Ingests the team members and events list in [data](data/).
 Should be as simple as adding a new event there and re-running to get latest results.

+The data in out/ represents a combination of public information from rgtdb and from the Westerley CC and West London Cycling web sites.